Boksburg: History

 Immediately to the north of Boksburg Township was a large muddy vlei fed by a small stream from the North-East.
 This vlei was the only watering place for stock between Middelburg and Johannesburg and the government received strong representations from transport riders and others for improved watering facilities near the public outspan west of the town.
 It was accordingly decided to build a small dam at the outlet of the vlei.
 Work on the dam was not proceeding satisfactorily, so Montague White, appointed Mining Commissioner of the Boksburg Goldfields in 1888, was asked by President Kruger to look into the matter.
 White said soon after arriving in Boksburg that the place was one of the "most uninviting spots" he had ever seen.
 Two things dear to him were needed: a stream or well-ordered sheet of water and trees, instead of the barren area of muddy pools which he found.

 White was able to persuade a reluctant President to build a larger dam than was originally envisaged, because he visualised the ugly vlei being transformed into a beautiful lake fringed with trees.
 However, after completion, the new lake stood empty for nearly two years and became known as "White's folly".
 In 1891 the rains came, there was a cloudburst north of the dam one night and the next morning the citizens awoke to find a large lake filled and running over.
 Ever since then, it has been a popular and attractive feature of Boksburg and an integral part of its central area.

 After the discovery of gold in the late 1800s, people of all races flocked to Boksburg; some hoped to get rich, others just wanted employment.
-Most workers initially resided in the Boksburg North area but another area was later established for all mine workers dubbed, Julewe, the Zuluword for Place of Work.
+Most workers initially resided in the Boksburg North area but another area was later established for all mine workers dubbed, Julewe, the Zulu word for place of work.